Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 * use [design-patterns](https://en.wikipedia.org/wiki/Software_design_pattern)
 * use [SOLID](https://en.wikipedia.org/wiki/SOLID)
+* [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) does not apply here, you are enabling people to do more than you know right now
+* however [KISS](https://en.wikipedia.org/wiki/KISS_principle) for the public interface is totally welcomed
+* [over-engineering](https://en.wikipedia.org/wiki/Overengineering) is OK for performance and memory usage because you don't know the context in which this code is gonna be used later on
 * when you violate stuff on purpose, comment why you did so

 ### Try to have fun